HT2-Labs/php-tech-test/questions.md

 $a = $a + 1;
 echo $a;
 ```
+#### Answer
-Answer = `1`
+`1`

 ### What are Traits?

+#### Answer
-Answer = `Traits are a mechanism that provides some of the reuse advantages of multiple inheritance in languages like PHP where multiple inheritance is not supported.
-Traits enable developers to reuse combinations of methods from different class hierarchies.`
+Traits are a mechanism that provides some of the reuse advantages of multiple inheritance in languages like PHP where multiple inheritance is not supported.
+Traits enable developers to reuse combinations of methods from different class hierarchies.